 The size of the Voxel cubes that make up this Voxel Tree is specified as the Voxel Size.
 In order for the Voxel Tree to be able to react to the shape changes of the simulation, some Voxels must always also be located outside e.g., a simulated smoke column, in order to be able to send signals to the Voxel Tree when more Voxels can be added to the tree or, e.g., after the dissipation of a simulated cloud, also removed from it again.

-This buffer of outer Voxels on the voxel tree is set here via the Padding value.
+This buffer of outer voxels on the voxel tree is set here via the Padding mode setting and the Padding value.
 In addition, each Voxel on the tree is again subdivided into smaller Voxels for the simulation calculation.
-Their quantity is also defined in this section.
+This number of voxels is also entered in this section.

 Here you can see the Voxel Tree that defines the area of the simulation.
 The number and distribution of Voxels in this tree is continuously adapted to the simulation inside it.
 Clearly seen in this example, there appear to be many empty Voxels in the outer region.
 This may be due to, among other things, an unnecessarily high Padding value or very low density or temperature values of the simulation in these areas.